History of Thrissur: Raid on Cranganore

-Mysorean invasion (1773–1790)

 Sakthan Thampuran (1790–1805)

 In 1790, Raja Rama Varma, known as Sakthan Thampuran, became the ruler of the Kingdom of Cochin; his ascension is seen as the beginning of the modern period in the history of Kochi and Thrissur.
 His punishment of criminals and wrongdoers was considered harsh but helped restore peace to the country.
 Sakthan Thampuran had been at the helm of affairs since 1769 when all administrative authority in the Cochin State was delegated to him by the then reigning sovereign on the initiative of the Travancore Raja and the Dutch Governor.
 This Raja was a strong ruler and his reign was characterised by firm and vigorous administration.
 By the end of the 18th century, the power of the feudal chieftains had been crushed and royal authority had become supreme.
 Sakthan Thampuran was mainly responsible for the destruction of the power of the feudal chieftains and increase of royal power.

 Another potent force in the public life of Thrissur and its suburbs was the Namboothiri community and the Syrian Christian community.
 A large part of the Thrissur taluk was for long under the domination of the Yogiatiripppads, the ecclesiastical heads of the Vadakkunnathan and Perumanam Devaswoms.
 The Yogiatirippads were elected and consecrated by the Namboothiri Yogams of the respective places.
 Under their leadership the Namboothiri families of Thrissur and Perumanam were playing in active part against the ruler of Cochin in his wars against the Zamorin of Calicut.
 Hence after the expulsion of the Zamorin from Thrissur in 1761, drastic action was taken against these families by the Raja of Cochin.
 The institution of Yogiatirippads was discontinued and the management of Thrissur and Perumanam Devaswoms were taken over by the Government.
 The Namboothiri Yogams were reduced to impotence.
 Thus the anti-feudal measures of Sakthan Thampuran coupled with the several administrative reforms introduced by him marked the end of the medieval period in the history of Cochin and ushered in the modern epoch of progress.